Benefits of Baby Massage & Touch

 Regularly massaging your baby is a way to give him much more.
 More bonding time.
 More sensory stimulation.
 More healthy development.

 One of the most important experiences for your baby to have happy development is your loving touch.
 Research reveals that routine touch and massage by a parent or loving caregiver are critical to a baby’s growth, communication and learning.

 In many ways, touch is our first language.
-Gentle and loving touch can help small babies grow stronger and feel less anxiety.
+A gentle and loving touch can help small babies grow stronger and feel less anxiety.
 Infants who experience routine touch show 50% more eye contact and are 3 times more likely to have an overall positive expression than infants who do not.
 Let’s explore the benefits of baby massage and how you can start massaging your baby perfectly!